-Many association leaders learn quickly that a thriving and fast-growing organization often becomes a demanding work environment that may be hard to keep up with.
-A big workload with deadlines and not enough staff can be a recipe for burn out, which is something that every small organization wants to avoid.
+Many association leaders learn quickly that a thriving and fast-growing organization often becomes a demanding work environment.
+A big workload with not enough staff can be a recipe for burnout — which is something everyone wants to avoid.
 Here’s what to know about balancing work load between staff and volunteers in your organization.

 Implement Clear Expectations for Each Group

-While the intricacies of running a small organization are unique for each department and may be difficult at times, solutions exist that can help.
+The intricacies of running a small organization are unique for each department and may be difficult at times.
+Luckily, solutions exist that can help.
 A lot of nonprofit organizations encourage supporters to contribute by volunteering their time in order to support them.
-While this allows people to gain a better understanding of an organization’s mission, it can also help a team of staff with additional assistance and guidance.
+While this allows people to get to know your organization, it can also help your staff.

 Establishing a sense of community and teamwork between paid workers and volunteers for an organization is important.
 Without doing so, resistance and distrust of an institution can occur which harms the overall morale.
 Differentiating between responsibilities of the two groups will clear any confusion regarding responsibilities, thus leading to better productivity.